striker01xx/news_kiosk/README.md

 │   │   ├── science_data.json
 │   │   ├── voted_articles.json
 │
-├── display/                # Main pages
+├── display/                # Pages
-│   ├── start.html
+│   ├── start.html          # Start page for the main process
-│   ├── main.html
-│   ├── navigation.html
+│   ├── main.html           # Main Page where recommended articles can be seen and you can navigate to the │   ├── navigation.html     # Navigation bar
 │
-├── categories/             # Category pages
-│   ├── science.html
+├── categories/             # Category pages and their respective navigation bar │   ├── science.html
 │   ├── science_navigation.html
 │   ├── sports.html